 To be fair, you can never make every single person happy.
 It's not going to happen.
 And really, we do appreciate any effort made to honor women.
 However, after reading through A LOT of comments and speaking with a lot people, there are overwhelming answers that will help most have a nice Mother's Day gift from you.

 Many appreciate food during this time as well but it is NOT necessary.
-Food gets harder and harder to serve due to allergies, opinions, etc. However, if you do choose food be aware of all allergies in your ward!
+Food gets harder and harder to serve due to allergies, opinions, etc. However, if you do choose food be aware of all allergies and special diets in your ward!
 Even having that much of certain foods around is dangerous and some people are allergic to things you would never think about.

 Popular Food Themes